cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Ethernet_Bridging_-_VLANs/VLAN_Tagging.md

 author: Unknown
 weight: 361
 pageID: 8362668
+aliases:
+ - /old/VLAN_Tagging.html
 ---
 # VLAN Tagging

-<span id="src-8362668_indexterm-405C7F030B9DE7F3A07166FD0A9BD345">This
-topic shows two examples of
-</span><span id="src-8362668_indexterm-C71C20B8858D3154772AE8A6260DCA43">VLAN
-tagging, one basic and one more advanced.
-They both demonstrate the streamlined interface configuration from </span>`ifupdown2`.
+This topic shows two examples of VLAN tagging, one basic and one more advanced.
+They both demonstrate the streamlined interface configuration from `ifupdown2`.

 ## VLAN Tagging, a Basic Example

-<span id="src-8362668_indexterm-61874B70BD953C48D61B29BDD3037FD9">A
-</span>simple configuration demonstrating VLAN tagging involves two
-hosts connected to a
+A simple configuration demonstrating VLAN tagging involves two hosts connected to a switch.
-switch.

 ![/images/download/thumbnails/8362655/vlan-trunks-bond-simple.png](/images/download/thumbnails/8362655/vlan-trunks-bond-simple.png)